 On Saturday night, more than a hundred people showed up to our Genesis meetup, and I was overwhelmed with gratitude.
 I was thankful that folks chose to be there, that they decide to use our products, and that they trust us enough to build their businesses around them.

 Four years ago, I was sitting up in my office with an itch to do something fun—something that involved friends and adventure—so I got permission from my wife and reached out to a group of guys who I thought might be interested.
 So we went.
 And went again.
 And once more.

 The first year there were four of us, and this year there will be eight.
-All of us are creative entrepreneurs, who make our living online, and simply enjoy skiing and snowboarding.
-We also have wives who love us and support an event—unoffiical, mind you—where men get to “do their thing” in the wild.
+All of us are creative entrepreneurs, who make our living online, and enjoy skiing and snowboarding.
+We also have wives who love us and support an event—unofficial, mind you—where men get to “do their thing” in the wild.

 We will make jokes, and we will have fun.
 We will laugh at each other when we fall, and we will encourage one another as we help each other back up.
 We will share stories of failure, and stories of success.
 We will be together.